Safe non-food consumer Products in the EU and China

 4. Optical risks

 This is a list of examples of common risks.
 However, the manufacturer has to carry out an assessment of the electronic equipment that covers all relevant risks that may be associated with the product and actions taken to mitigate these risks where possible.
-A general definition of risk and its relationship to hazards can be found in the factsheet on Risk management
+A general definition of risk and its relationship to hazards can be found in the factsheet on Risk management.

 Specific examples of measures taken against dangerous electronic equipment offered for sale in the European Union are available on the Safety Gate website.
 Type ‘electronics’ into the free text search box (but without the quotation marks) and select the ‘electrical appliances and equipment’ Product Category to view notified examples.
 A better understanding of mistakes made in the safety assessment on the electronic equipment or its manufacture can help avoid their repetition.

 These products are governed mainly by the Low Voltage Directive (LVD).
 The Directive lays down the safety criteria that all electronic equipment must meet before they can be marketed in the EU.
-Electronics must comply with the essential safety requirements set out in this Directive.
+Electronic equipment must comply with the essential safety requirements set out in this Directive.
 More specific details can be found here.

 Please also check the factsheet for Power Supplies, Chargers and Adaptors for safety requirements for the external power supply.